DSE-Workstation Risk Assessments

 - Normal working posture and body positioning (position of feet on the ground, alignment of eyes to display screen, distance from body to mouse and keyboard).

 - Wider working environment, checking for overloaded sockets, wiring and other trip hazards.

 - Day time / night time light sources.

-The Work Wellness practitioner normally starts the assessment by explaining the next steps in the process and answering any questions from the employee.
+The Work Wellness practitioner normally starts the DSE-Workstation Risk Assessment by explaining the next steps in the process and answering any questions from the employee.
 This is a key step in the process, where we establish a rapport, gain trust and encourage open and reliable disclosure of information.